iYadavVaibhav/iyadavvaibhav.github.io/_posts/notepad.md

 - Firebase Realtime Database
   - Store and sync data in realtime, even offline
   - It is NoSql database.

-GCP
-- SaaS, PaaS
-- compute engine VMs, app engine(dockers and containers)
-- Cloud ML
-  - Offers pretrained models with biggest library.
-  - Cloud Vision API, Video Intelligence
-  - Identify ojects, landmarks, celebrities, colors, million other entities
-  - NLP API, Translations,  Text2Speech, Seech2Text API
-  - Auto ML trains on your data using expertise from already trained neurals
-  - Provides interface to train, evaluate and proof onjects on your own data.
-  - SaaS with latest TensorFlow, PyTorch and SKLearn on VMs with TPU and GPU support

 ## Firestore Notes